foliant-docs/foliantcontrib.testrail/README.md

     project_id: 35
     filename: awesome_test_cases.md
 ```

+`rewrite_src_file`
+:   You can update test cases file after each use of preprocessor.
+Be careful, previous data will be deleted.

 `template_folder`
 :   Preprocessor uses Jinja2 templates to compose the file with test cases.
 Here you can find documentation: http://jinja.pocoo.org/docs/2.10/ .
 You can store templates in folder inside the foliant project, but if it's not default *case_templates* you have to write it here.